 Discover also requires a minimum income of $25,000.
 However, borrowers who work with them typically have far higher incomes.

-Because of these two factors, Discover personal loans are often best for individuals with good credit history.
+Because of these two factors, Discover personal loans (similar to other companies, like Upstart) are often best for individuals with good credit history.
 This means that they have a quality history of paying off debts on-time and in-full.
 Additionally, it means the length of their credit history is fairly long.

 Discover personal loans work particularly well for debt consolidation loans.
 That is because they are able to pay other lenders directly.
 They offer low rates with short or extended repayment terms.